DataByteNITT/Indra/README.md

 We used a CNN implemention by YoonKim (https://arxiv.org/abs/1408.5882) and trained it on an open source dataset called Daily Dialog (https://arxiv.org/abs/1710.03957)

+The CNN outputs in 4 classes: inform, commissive, directive, question.
+Based on the class outputs we use the probablities in the Custom Algorithm.

 #### Custom Algorithm

 We used a custom made python algorithm where we assigned values to different classes: Topic, Act, Emotion, Google_Entities.
 We used this, and received results from the CNN to find the highest product from the values of the classes.